sebastien-plutniak/archeoviz/README.md

 points).
 The convex hulls are computed using the [`cxhull`](https://CRAN.R-project.org/package=cxhull) package.

-### 2D density kernel
+### 2D kernel density

 In the “Map” tab, ticking the “Compute density” box and clicking on “Validate” generates a map with contour lines showing the points’ density.
+Density can be computed for all the points together or by layer.
 The 2D kernel density is computed with the `kde2d` function of the [`MASS`](https://CRAN.R-project.org/package=MASS) package (through [`ggplot2`](https://CRAN.R-project.org/package=ggplot2)).